learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

-### Categorical Data Stored as Integers
+### Numerical Data Stored as Strings

 A common issue to check for at this stage is numeric columns that have accidentally been encoded as strings.
-However, in this dataset, you should notice that although the `Store` and `Dept` columns are both encoded as integer values, they are categorical data representing specific stores or departments.
-As such, you'll want to convert these columns to strings, so that you can then use the `pd.get_dummies()` method to create binary dummy variables.
-This representation, binary dummy variables, is the most appropriate encoding mechanism for categorical data when then feeding the dataset into many machine learning algorithms such as simple linear regression.
-If left with numeric encoding, a model would interpret Store 2 as twice Store 1 and half of Store 4.
-These sorts of mathematical relationships don't make sense when integers are used to as identifiers for categories.
+For example, you should notice that the `list_price` column above is currently formatted as a string and contains a proceeding '$'.
+Remove this and convert the remaining number to a `float` so that you can later model this value.
+After all, your primary task is to generate model to predict the price.

-In the cell below, cast the `Store` and `Dept` columns to strings.
+> Note: While the data spans a multitude of countries, assume for now that all prices have been standardized to USD.

 ```python